 - Author long-form content (such as blog posts or content pages) with the knowledge gained from the interview, augmented with additional research.
 Optimize the content using traditional “on site” SEO tactics.

 - Provide the content to the expert for review, offering (but not requiring) a time to discuss any requested changes.

 - Publish the long form content – and mine it aggressively as a source for any number of shorter posts, tweets, or other content items.

 - Promote the content aggressively.
 Social media, social boosting, influencer outreach, and paid search are just a few ways to push content in front of the consumer.
-Viral content can be like a fire – it can spread rapidly on it’s own, but it can’t start without a creating that first spark, which can be the hardest part.

 After following these 10 steps, measure results, rinse and repeat as required.